 “The em dash was the nineteenth century standard and is still prescribed in many editorial style books, but such long dashes were rare in European printed books before the end of the seventeenth century, when typography was losing its serenity and reserve.”

 Robert Bringhurst, The Elements of Typographic Style p.80

 I find that I have, at some point, gravitated to the use of the em dash over the en dash.
 I believe the em dash is the Oxford standard, although my information on this might be out of date.
-But whatever choice I made, with regard to dashes, I clearly made without regard to historical conformity.
+But my choices were clearly made without regard to historical conformity.
 Would Claude Garamond or Nicolas Jenson have recognise the proliferation of long straight lines in a text as admissible?
 I doubt it.
 But as to serenity and reserve, it is true that Laurence Sterne, at the end of the 18th century (century of John Baskerville and William Caslon), interlaces his prose along a seemingly continuous line of em dashes, which he uses as a sort of shorthand for all punctuation, an emblem of rapidity.
 Quite without reserve, thus: